govfresh/govfresh.github.io/_thoughts/2024-10-07-using-ai-to-build-government-technology-podcast.md

 feature: "true"
 ---

-After reading about the Google NotebookLM's new deep dive audio feature, I’m now using it to create my own personal podcast to help me learn more about government technology.
+After reading about Google NotebookLM's new deep dive audio feature, I’m now using it to create my own personal podcast to help me learn more about government technology.

 ## Background